ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/environment.md

 ## Environment variables

-Use the following variables for the environment of your $productName$ container:
+Use the following variables for the environment of your Emissary container:

 | Purpose                           | Variable                                                                                 | Default value                                       | Value type |
 |-----------------------------------|----------------------------------------------------------------------------------------- |-----------------------------------------------------|-------------------------------------------------------------------------------|